Live in a Dive (Sick of It All album)

 Live in a Dive is a recording of live material from the New York City hardcore punk band, Sick of It All.
 It is part of a Fat Wreck Chords series of Live in a Dive albums, this one being released in August, 2002.
+The CD version contains 23 songs and an interview clip, while the vinyl edition contains an additional song "Bullshit Justice."